BuildOnViction/docs/docs/get-started/run-node.md

 You can name it to reflect your identity, company name, etc.

 `--net`: The netowrk your full node will connect to.
-You can chose here to connect it to the Tomochain Testnet or Mainnet (once launched).
+You can chose here to connect it to the TomoChain Testnet or Mainnet (once launched).

 `--pkey`: The private key of the account that your full node will use.
 A tomochain full node use an account to be uniquely identified and to receive rewards.